Hybrid Quantum-Classical Reinforcement Learning in Latent Observation Spaces: Evaluation of learning efficiency and performance

 Resulting learning curves are presented on Figures~\ref{fig:tech_compare_auc_combined} (a) and (b) for qubit-based and photonic architectures respectively.
 Furthermore the computed normalized AULC scores are shown on Figures~\ref{fig:tech_compare_auc_combined} (c) and (d) for qubit-based and photonic architectures respectively.
 Both the normalized learning curves and AULC socres indicate the necessity of joint training to achieve satisfactory learning performance: agents achieve at least 90$\%$ of the optimal score only when the joint training is applied.
 These results collectively show that the implementation of the proposed hybrid QRL agent with joint training is able to learn and solve RL problems even with high-dimensional observation spaces like \texttt{Maze-v0}.

-Furthermore, results indicate that compared to the fixed pre-trained AE solution, the joint training approach shows better learning ability, and in some cases, it is able to solve RL problems that a fixed AE approach is unable to solve.
-Detailed description of the experiments and hyperparameters are summarized in Appendix~\ref{appendix:suppl}.
+Furthermore, results indicate that compared to the fixed pre-trained AE solution, the joint training approach shows better learning ability, and in many cases, it is able to solve RL problems that a fixed AE approach is unable to solve.
+A possible explanation for this phenomenon is that when starting the process with a pre-trained AE, it is close to a local minimum (but possibly far from a global one), and therefore the AE and the agent struggle to get out from this local minimum.
+However, confirming this hypothesis would require further numerical experimentats, beyond the scope of this paper.